Bloom Scholars Program

 Where will I live during the summer portion of the Bloom Scholars Program?

-• You will have the opportunity to live in a residence hall on campus during the Bloom Scholars Program.
+- If you are a residential student, you will have the opportunity to move into a residence hall on campus early during the Bloom Scholars Program bridge.

 What should I bring when I move on campus for the summer?